How to Make a Tongue and Groove Raised Feeder

 - Nail gun

-We started off by measuring and cutting the tongue and groove boards into 8 x 43 cm (17 inches) strips and 8 x 75 cm (29.5 inches) strips.
-We joined 4 long pieces together to form the two long sides and 4 short pieces together to form the two short sides.
-Tongue and groove boards are similar to Shiplap but they are really easy to work with because the tongue of one piece slots into the groove of the next piece, almost like a basic puzzle piece.
+Measure and cut the tongue and groove boards into 8 x 43 cm (17 inches) strips and 8 x 75 cm (29.5 inches) strips.
+Join 4 of the long pieces together to form the two long sides and 4 of the short pieces together to form the two short sides.
+Tongue and groove boards are similar to Shiplap and easy to work with.
+The tongue of one side of a board slots into the groove of another board, almost like a basic puzzle.

-To put the basic box together we measured the width of the sides and cut the 5 x 5 cm posts to size, then we attached the 5 x 5 cm posts to the long side with wood glue and a nail gun.
-Make sure that the 5 x 5 posts are flush with the bottom of the sides.
-The 5 x 5 posts make it easier to create 90 degree angle where the sides join, something I always seems to struggle with.
+To put the basic feeder box together, measure the height of the sides and cut the 2 x 2s to size.
+Glue and screw the 2 x 2s to the sides.
+The 2×2 make it easier to create 90 degree angle where the sides join, something I always seems to struggle with.
 Once the glue is dry attach the short sides to the long sides to form a box.

-To make the bottom we measured the interior of the box and cut the pine plank accordingly.
-We used a nail gun to nail the bottom of the feeder to the 5 x 5 posts in each corner.
+To make the bottom, measured the interior of the box and cut pine board accordingly.
+Glue and screw the bottom of the feeder to the 2×2 support in each corner.

-For the top we took the bottom measurements and added an extra 5 cm (2 inches) all round (We wanted the top to be a bit wider).
-We used a gorgeous dark wood stain to seal and protect the top and then Hubby used his Dremel circle cutter and straight-edge guide to cut two holes in the top to fit two bowls for Brutus’s food and water.
+For the top, use the bottom measurement and add an extra 5 cm (2 inches) all round.
+We wanted the top to be a bit wider.
+Stain the top to seal and protect from any feeding slobber.
+To cut holes in the top for the feeding bowls we used a Dremel circle cutter and straight-edge guide.

-We used the same stain to seal and protect the feeder and then we dry brushed on some white chalk paint and clear wax to create some contrast between the lid and the bottom.
-Finally we attached the lid with piano hinges, added some sisal rope handles and made a sign so everyone knows who the feeder belongs to.
+Stain, paint and seal the entire feeder to suit your decor.
+We dry brushed on some white chalk paint and sealed it with clear wax to create contrast between the lid and the box.
+Attached the lid with piano hinges, add sisal rope handles and make a sign so everyone knows who the feeder belongs to.

 Now Brutus can eat in comfort and there’s extra storage for his food and special doggie treats.